-- 1. identification and retention of existing green infrastructure corridors and linkages; including the protection of valued landscapes, trees, hedgerows, woodlands, water courses and adjoining flood plain; - 2. provision of on-site green infrastructure; in particular proposals will be supported where this enhances the network; and - 3. integration with, and connection to, the surrounding green infrastructure network. - 5.3.21 Development proposals should identify and protect existing green infrastructure.
+- 1. identification and retention of existing green infrastructure corridors and linkages; including the protection of valued landscapes, trees, hedgerows, woodlands, water courses and adjoining flood plain; - 2. provision of on-site green infrastructure; in particular proposals will be supported where this enhances the network and - 3. integration with, and connection to, the surrounding green infrastructure network.

+5.3.21 Development proposals should identify and protect existing green infrastructure.
 The Green Infrastructure Strategy 2010 and associated Study identify those features that contribute to the green infrastructure network.
-Proposals should take account of features within the site and also on adjacent sites as integration and connection with the surroundings is a key objective.
-Proposals should incorporate the retention and enhancement of features such as trees and hedgerows, together with long term management. - 5.3.22 The inclusion of new planting, wildlife enhancement, creation and links, links to the countryside and river ways, green transport corridors, open spaces and recreational facilities and sustainable drainage systems within or associated with development proposals are important and valuable contributions to green infrastructure.
+This could be based on areas mapped in the Green Infrastructure Strategy 2010 or any other features that contribute to the green infrastructure network.
+This Proposals should take account of features within the site, but and also on adjacent sites as integration and connection with the surroundings is a key objective.
+Proposals should incorporate the retention and enhancement of features such as trees and hedgerows, together with long term management.

+5.3.22 The inclusion of new planting, wildlife enhancement, creation and links, links to the countryside and river ways, green transport corridors, open spaces and recreational facilities and sustainable drainage systems within or associated with development proposals are important and valuable contributions to green infrastructure.
 Landscaping of development sites should feature planting of appropriate native species wherever possible, ensuring there is sufficient space for plants to grow to maturity.
 Opportunities for new elements include establishing grasslands, wildflower meadows, wetlands, orchards or woodland.
 New green infrastructure features could include promoting and extending the public rights of way network, increasing public access and providing interpretive information.